kgateway-dev/kgateway.io/content/docs/about/policies/routeoption.md

 description: Use a RouteOption resource to attach policies to one, multiple, or all routes in an HTTPRoute resource.
 ---

+Use a RouteOption resource to attach policies to one, multiple, or all routes in an HTTPRoute resource.

 ## Policy attachment {#policy-attachment-routeoption}

 You can apply RouteOption policies to all routes in an HTTPRoute resource or only to specific routes.